 All users in the EEA countries must confirm their online purchases by authenticating a bank card for every transaction greater than €30 starting 31 December 2020.
 For auto-renewable subscriptions, SCA is required only for the first transaction.
 Note that purchases made with Apple Pay won’t need additional authentication, as it already meets SCA requirements—as well as purchases made with phone billing, other payment services, or an Apple ID balance.

-Selling something in-app with a price greater than €30 such as a yearly subscription may be tricky as there's one more step in your sales funnel.
-Instead of just confirming transaction with Face/Touch ID, user must confirm it with the bank.
+Selling something in-app with a price greater than €30, such as a yearly subscription, may be tricky as there's one more step in your sales funnel.
+Instead of just confirming the transaction with Face/Touch ID, the user must confirm it with the bank.